We are asking you for a monthly contribution to support the Digital Archive of Artists Publishing (with Wikimedia UK).

 DAAP is committed to challenging the politics of traditional archives that come of issues regarding inclusion and accessibility, from a post-colonial, critical gender and LGBTQI perspective.
 The project will work to ensure an equitable and ethical design process occurs throughout the archive development.

-The DAAP is inspired by the site of Banner Repeater’s public Archive of Artists’ Publishing on Hackney Downs train station, with 11,000 people passing a day, in response to the need for a similarly dynamic approach to archiving in an online context.
+Why the community needs us The DAAP is inspired by the site of Banner Repeater’s public Archive of Artists’ Publishing on Hackney Downs train station, with 11,000 people passing a day, in response to the need for a similarly dynamic approach to archiving in an online context.

 Banner Repeater is dedicated to developing critical art in the natural interstice the platform and incidental footfall of over 11,000 passengers a day provides.
 Run by volunteers we aim to introduce exceptional art into a main aspect of everyday life, raising the profile of what we do, and those we support.

-In 2020 Banner Repeater has developed the Digital Archive of Artists' Publishing with Wikimedia UK, to further support and promote our community of artists' publishers, with an emphasis on tackling the ethical challenges central to both archival practice, and online platforms.
+Our impact on the community In 2020 Banner Repeater has developed the Digital Archive of Artists' Publishing with Wikimedia UK, to further support and promote our community of artists' publishers, with an emphasis on tackling the ethical challenges central to both archival practice, and online platforms.

 In 2017 Banner Repeater developed new partnerships with TFL and Arriva Rail that have helped ensure a more sustainable future for the project.